 People Friendly

 On the other side of things, you may be in a quant little district or downtown area - perhaps sitting outside enjoying a refreshing drink with friends - and you decide to leave.
 It's easier to get across the street; perhaps there are curb extensions and other traffic calming installments.
 It's certainly an easier and a much more pleasant place to walk.
 If you're lucky, perhaps the street is completely closed to people inside of automobiles.
 You feel at home and a part of the community.
-If you were in a car, you would want to park it and get out.
-It's a place for people outside of cars!

 Can't Have Both